disq/ledcontrol/README.md

 ### Connections

+Only a single (right) side of the Pico is used for connections to allow for creative mounting options.

 - WS2812: Data on GP28.
 Power with 5V and GND.
 - Rotary Encoder with LED and button: 8 connections, believe or not!
   - LED connections: Green to GP16, Blue to GP17, Red to GP18